 The position is available immediately.
 To apply for this position, please submit a complete CV along with the names of 3 referees via E-mail to: firstname.lastname@example.org

 The Department of Radiation Oncology and Biology at Stanford University is seeking a highly motivated postdoctoral candidate to investigate how metabolic reprogramming regulates chromatin remodeling in cancer progression using metabolomic and epigenetic tools.

-Ye's lab is located in the Stanford University School of Medicine, with state-of-art research facilities.
-The multidiscipline research environment provides unique and outstanding training and collaborating opportunities.
-The candidate will have direct access to modern metabolomics research tools, including YSI biochemical analyzer, Seahorse XF Analyzer, hypoxia chamber and Agilent Q-TOF LC-MS. The lab is specialized in both untargeted and targeted metabolomics analysis, particularly isotope tracing technique for metabolic flux analysis.
-Dr. Ye is committed to mentoring and training for the candidate, providing all the support the candidate needs to reach the career goal.
+Ye's lab is situated within the Stanford University School of Medicine, equipped with state-of-the-art research facilities.
+The interdisciplinary research setting offers unparalleled training and collaboration opportunities.
+The selected candidate will benefit from immediate access to cutting-edge metabolomics research instruments, including the YSI Biochemical Analyzer, Seahorse XF Analyzer, Hypoxia Chamber, and Agilent Q-TOF LC-MS. The lab excels in both untargeted and targeted metabolomics analysis, with a notable expertise in the isotope tracing technique for metabolic flux analysis.
+Dr. Ye is deeply committed to mentoring and training the selected individual, ensuring comprehensive support to achieve their career aspirations.

 - Names of 3 referees